cosmos/sdk-tutorials/tutorials/understanding-authz/index.md

 <HighlightBox type="tip">

 If you have used `simd` before, you might already have a `.simapp` directory in your home directory.
 To keep the previous data, either save the directory to another location or use the `--home` flag and specify a different directory for each command in the following instructions.
-If you don't want to keep the previous data, remove the previous directory (`rm -rf ~/.simapp`).
+If you do not want to keep the previous data, remove the previous directory (`rm -rf ~/.simapp`).

 </HighlightBox>